awsdocs/amazon-athena-user-guide/doc_source/connectors-dynamodb.md

   + **always** – Disables projection and casing unconditionally\.
 This is useful when you have casing in your DynamoDB column names but do not want to specify any column name mapping\.

   When using the `disable_projection_and_casing` parameter, keep in mind the following points:
-  + Use of the parameter can result in higher bandwidth usage if your Lambda function is not in the same region as your DynamoDB table\.
+  + Use of the parameter can result in higher bandwidth usage\.
+Additionally, if your Lambda function is not in the same AWS Region as your data source, you will incur higher standard AWS cross\-region transfer costs as a result of the higher bandwidth usage\.
+For more information about cross\-region transfer costs, see [AWS Data Transfer Charges for Server and Serverless Architectures](http://aws.amazon.com/blogs/apn/aws-data-transfer-charges-for-server-and-serverless-architectures/) in the AWS Partner Network Blog\.
   + Because a larger number of bytes is transferred and because the larger number of bytes requires a higher deserialization time, overall latency can increase\.

 ## Setting up databases and tables in AWS Glue<a name="connectors-dynamodb-setting-up-databases-and-tables-in-aws-glue"></a>